-10. CPRS displays the date and time of the expected first dose if it can determine one.
+- 9. Add comments (optional). - 10.
+CPRS displays the date and time of the expected first dose if it can determine one.
 (For example, CPRS cannot show an expected first dose for "on call" or schedules with PRN.
 On the complex tab, it will not try to determine an expected first dose after a THEN because the first item must be completed.)
 If you want to give an additional dose now, select the Give additional dose now check box.

-Note: Make sure that you are careful about using give-additional-dose-now functionality.
-When you click the check box, CPRS creates two new orders and sends it to Inpatient Medications.
-Make sure the "Give additional dose now" and the regular order with the original schedule you entered do not overmedicate the patient.
+Note: Ensure the "Give additional dose now" and the regular order you entered do not overmedicate the patient.
 "Give additional dose now" is not available for ONCE, ONE-TIME, or NOW orders.
 It is also not available for delayed orders.